Richland WA Homes for Sale and Real Estate:

-Richland WA Homes & Real Estate for Sale:
+Richland WA Homes For Sale and Real Estate Statistics:

 Property Types (active listings)

 Richland Washington is undoubtedly a growing city, with a 2010 census population of 48,058 expanding to an estimated 51,440.
 The 2010 census also reported 19,707 households and 12,974 families—families which made up the largest percentage of the population and produced a median income of $69,602.
 While Richland’s inhabitants are mostly White, you will also find Hispanic, Latino, African American, Native American, Asian, Pacific Islander and other races making up its unique culture.

 Richland Washington is a city steeped in rich history and traditions.
 Richland was approved as a townsite on the north bank of the Yakima River in 1905, and a year later was registered with the Benton County Courthouse.
 Four years later, on April 28, 1910, Richland was officially incorporated, and for decades remained a simple, relatively inactive farm town of 300 until the First World War when it essentially became the property of the U.S. Army, creating a forced eviction.
 However, by the end of the Second World War, Richland had grown to 25,000.
 The Cold War created another production and population boom, expanding Richland to 27,000 by 1952.
 In 1958, Richland Wa was incorporated as a chartered First Class City.
 Today, Richland WA Real Estate remains a thriving center of economic, technological, and agricultural development.